FES 365 – Costa Rica: Frequently Asked Questions (a work in progress Dec 2015)

 5) What type of transportation will we be using?

 We will likely be using a combination of vans and/or small tour buses, depending on the size of the class.
 Our collaborator, Monteverde Institute, is arranging the vehicles and drivers.
-Year one we used a fine tour bus that could carry around 20 people - we had the same driver each year, Javier
+Year 1 and 2 we used a fine tour bus that could carry around 20 people - we had the same driver each year, Javier

 6) What will lodging be like?

 We will be staying at a combination of hotels and ecological study areas.
 The hotels will likely be doubles and triples and some of the study areas will have bunk-style lodging.
-This is Central America and hot showers are a subjective thing.
-The first year we stayed at a biological field station in the lowland tropical forest – these have cold showers.
+Our nights in Tirimbina are at a biological field station in the lowland tropical forest – these have cold showers.
 Depending on enrollment, there may be an option to pay extra for a single room for a few of the nights of lodging.
 For 2013, we estimated that 5 of the nights could be changed to single occupancy for an addition cost of $160 (total, not per night).
 This option is not guaranteed, especially if our group is larger than 12 students, so don’t count on it.
 Students will be advised that behavior in the lodgings needs to be responsible and respectful as per the OSU student code of conduct.

 7) What meals will we be responsible for?